St Luke's Hospital, Singapore: History of St Luke's Hospital

-In 2003, the hospital underwent a massive make-over in response to the increasing demand for its services.
-Also, to streamline its operations with external agencies and improve staff productivity, St Luke's acquired a new server and upgraded its existing information technology infrastructure (IT) to suit its new operational needs.
+In 2003, the hospital underwent a massive makeover in response to the increasing demand for its services.
+Also, to streamline its operations with external agencies and improve staff productivity, St. Luke's acquired a new server and upgraded its existing information technology infrastructure (IT) to suit its new operational needs.
 Cyclical maintenance works were carried out at a cost of $224,000, with the Ministry of Health funding 90% of the cost.
 Another re-development project was carried out in 2 phases with the aim of providing better quality of care to the patients.
-The first phase of re-development was completed in 2005, adding a new outpatient clinic to the hospital's facilities.
+The first phase of redevelopment was completed in 2005, adding a new outpatient clinic to the hospital's facilities.
 The second phase of redevelopment commenced in March 2005.
-This phase of development involved upgrading the existing wards, building new patient activity areas, improving the landscape and building a new lobby.
+This phase of development involved upgrading the existing wards, building new patient activity areas, improving the landscape, and building a new lobby.

-The Community Integration Program (CIP) was introduced in 2003 to help patients to regain confidence to ambulate in public places after a long hospitalization period.
-Patients who were unable to perform the motor skills acquired at St Luke's Hospital due to differences in the environment in the hospital and home were also selected for this program.
+The Community Integration Program (CIP) was introduced in 2003 to help patients regain the confidence to ambulate in public places after a long hospitalization period.
+Patients who were unable to perform the motor skills acquired at St. Luke's Hospital due to differences in the environment in the hospital and home were also selected for this program.
 The CIP team visits patients at home to provide rehabilitation that allows them to enjoy a higher degree of independence.
-Patients had the opportunity to visit the Singapore Zoo, Bukit Batok Nature Reserve and a mega fun fair at the Methodist Girls School as part of the training program.
+Patients had the opportunity to visit the Singapore Zoo, Bukit Batok Nature Reserve, and a mega fun fair at the Methodist Girls School as part of the training program.

 With the greater need to improve the delivery of healthcare services to the elderly, MOH invited Dr. Samuel Charles Scherer, an expert on step-down care, to share his experience with the healthcare community in Singapore under the Manpower Development Program in March 2004.
-Dr. Scherer is a geriatrician from Melbourne, Australia.
+Dr Scherer is a geriatrician from Melbourne, Australia.
 He is the chairman of the Policy and Planning Committee of the Australian Society for Geriatric Medicine.
-In collaboration with the Association of Community Aged Care Physicians and with the funding provided by MOH, St Luke's became the first community hospital to host Dr. Scherer.
-Dr. Scherer visited St Luke's Hospital on 22 March to discuss fall risk assessment and prevention in the elderly.
+In collaboration with the Association of Community Aged Care Physicians and with the funding provided by MOH, St. Luke's became the first community hospital to host Dr. Scherer.
+Dr. Scherer visited St. Luke's Hospital on 22 March to discuss fall risk assessment and prevention in the elderly.
 This visit also attracted healthcare professionals from other institutions.
-Other healthcare experts like Dr. Jennifer Bottomley visited St Luke's Hospital in 2005 and provided valuable advice regarding fall prevention in the elderly.
+Other healthcare experts like Dr. Jennifer Bottomley visited St. Luke's Hospital in 2005 and provided valuable advice regarding fall prevention in the elderly.